There's something beautiful about the 5k. I know what you're thinking - even your grandma can couch-to-5k it, big deal, Alex.

 Though your grandma is pretty awesome, I like to look at it differently.

 I've written about my appreciation for the longer distances, and I really do enjoy the mental game that is long distance running.
-However, there is so much value in shorter distances too.
+However, there is so much value in shorter distances.
 My goal for 2019 is to run a 50k, and yet I carve out time for the humble 5k.
 Why?

 The longer the race, the more training is simply a result of consistency, discipline, and sheer miles.
 You just have to put in the work.

 5k training is a whole different animal.
-My times consistently get better for the first two months of training, but then I start to plateau.
+My times consistently get better for the first two months of training, but then plateau.
 Putting in more miles doesn't help.
 Training becomes interesting, and more of a puzzle.
 The short recovery time makes for a tight feedback cycle and allows for experimentation.
 A tight feedback cycle is what makes the 5k distance fun.

 I've experimented with a variety of workouts to try to break through the plateau - interval training, cross training, mixing in longer distances, running hills, track workouts, and weight training.
 I found that intervals and track workouts have the most noticeable impact.
 Once I've plateaued, I can do a few weeks of hard intervals and track workouts, and my 5k time will drop, sometimes significantly.